adudu21isme/youtube-music-rpc/README.md

 # youtube-music-rpc
-Discord Rich presence (RPC) for Youtube Music
+Discord Rich presence (RPC) for Youtube Music on Firefox